 If you pay per year, however, Basic is $26.10 a month, Plus is $71.10 a month, and Pro is $206.10 a month.
 These plans are very similar to BigCommerce, Shopify, and even LemonStand, except 3dcart’s third tier is notably cheaper.

-And like most other platforms, the most important features are packaged into the entry-level pricing plan, though in my opinion 3dcart offers more features as you upgrade than is common for other leading brands, for which the main difference in upgrades is the amount of sales allowed rather than amount of features.
+And like most other platforms, the most important features are packaged into the entry-level pricing plan, though in my opinion 3dcart offers more features as you upgrade that is common for other leading brands, for which the main difference in upgrades is the number of sales allowed rather than amount of features.

 But in exchange, 3dcart does not impose those aforementioned sales limits.
 In fact, for all accounts, there are no transaction fees, order limits, product limits, or a bandwidth limit.
 So if you get really lucky on a Basic plan, great news—you won’t have to pay an annoying upgrade fee to account for your increase in sales.

-The only main downside is that you might miss some features from a Basic or maybe even a Plus account, and there are limits on the amount of staff accounts permitted: only Enterprise has unlimited, whereas Basic, Plus and Pro have 2, 5, and 15 respectively.
+The only main downside is that you might miss some features from a Basic or maybe even a Plus account, and there are limits on the number of staff accounts permitted: only Enterprise has unlimited, whereas Basic, Plus, and Pro have 2, 5, and 15 respectively.